Discover Venice with a professional historian

 Plague Island

-Drawings on the walls on Lazzaretto Nuovo island, from the 16th century
+Drawings on the walls on Lazzaretto Nuovo island, from the 1500s

 A guided visit to the island Lazzaretto Nuovo, where quarantine was invented to fight the Black Death.